Southwest National Parks: A Road Trip of Canyons, Arches, & Hoodoos

 Campground: Spider Rock (very primitive, but provides quick access to the area)

-There are a lot of possibilities to explore on the way back, including driving through Monument Valley from Mexican Hat (a high clearance vehicle is recommended or pay for a guided tour), visiting Mesa Verde (one of my least favorite National Parks, but don’t let that dissuade you), or take Highway 191 back and stop in Chinle and see Spider Rock (pictured below) at Canyon de Chelly then continue on through the Petrified Forest and climb at Jack’s Canyon.
+There are a lot of possibilities to explore on the way back, including driving through Monument Valley from Mexican Hat (a high clearance vehicle is recommended or pay for a guided tour), visiting Mesa Verde (one of my least favorite National Parks, but don’t let that dissuade you), or take Highway 191 back and stop in Chinle and see Spider Rock (pictured below) at Canyon de Chelly then continue on through the Petrified Forest and rock climb at Jack’s Canyon (I highly recommend).
 There are campgrounds at Chelly, Mesa Verde, and Jack’s Canyon.

 There is a great climbing area near Winslow, AZ called Jack’s Canyon.
 It has a campground and tons of easy climbing.
 The only deterrent is that you need a high clearance vehicle to get all the way in.
 (We parked about a mile away and walked in to climb.)